Part of the reason social media has taken off so much are the connections. Seeing other people’s reaction to what you’ve shared. Learning from others.

 How to create a shared Google Slides presentation

-In this tutorial video, I’ll show you step-by-step how to get started with shared Google Slides and some of the great things you can do with it:
+In the tutorial video below, I’ll show you step-by-step how to get started with shared Google Slides and some of the great things you can do with it:

 - Collaborative writing prompts (kind of like a blog)